clodbe0/MDEF22/docs/temr1/02-Bio&Agri Zero.md

-#Honeybees get stressed
+#Honey bees get stressed
-Why honeybees get stressed?
-And does stress affect colony collapse disorder?
+Why honey bees get stressed?
+And what are the consequences?

 Stress: noun - a state of mental or emotional strain or tension resulting from adverse or demanding circumstance // great worry caused by a difficult situation, or something that causes this condition // physiological concept that allows organisms to respond to adverse environmental pressures.

-And yes, not just humans and other mammals can feel stressed, but also honeybees.
+And yes, not just humans and other mammals can feel stressed, but also honey bees.

 The articles that I want to discuss claims that *Bees get stressed at work too and it might be causing colony collapse*, (published in June 2018 by The Conversation).